Brewway

 Key takeaways:

-• Positive validation matters: High satisfaction confirmed that the mobile experience was intuitive and enjoyable.
+• Positive validation confirmed that the mobile experience was intuitive and enjoyable

-• Adaptability is key: Designing across multiple devices highlighted the importance of flexible, responsive systems.
+• Designing across devices highlighted the importance of flexible and responsive systems

-If I were to expand on this project, I would focus more on developing the desktop experience to create a seamless cross-platform journey
+If I were to continue this project, I would further refine the desktop experience and deepen personalization to create a seamless cross platform journey